 Pursuant to the Submerged Lands Act of 1953, 43 U.S.C.
 Section 1301 et seq, states regulate coastal waters in the areas within three miles from shore.
-Federal regulatory authority is applied beyond that point to the limits of the USA’s jurisdiction.
+Federal regulatory authority is applied beyond that point.
 Section 388 of the EPAct gave the US Secretary of the Interior authority over offshore renewable energy facilities (including all energy resources other than oil and gas and minerals) in federal waters.
-In general, the DOI, Bureau of Ocean Energy Management (BOEM) issues leases, easements and rights of way for renewable energy development in federal waters pursuant to its regulations.
+In general, the DOI Bureau of Ocean Energy Management (BOEM) issues leases, easements and rights of way for renewable energy development in federal waters pursuant to its regulations.

-For offshore facilities within state jurisdiction, construction and operation of renewable generation projects will be governed by applicable state laws, including a state’s "mini NEPA", which generally provides for review, analysis and sometimes mitigation of environmental impacts associated with government action.
+For offshore facilities within state jurisdiction, construction and operation of renewable generation projects is governed by applicable state laws, including a state’s mini NEPA.
 State laws may also provide for the necessary easement, lease or other right to use state-owned land underwater.
 On the federal side, such projects require federal RHA Section 10/CWA Section 404 permitting (due to installation of facilities in navigable waters), which will also trigger compliance with NEPA.
 Finally, a CWA Section 401 State Water Quality Certificate will be needed for projects that require RHA Section 10/CWA Section 404 permits.

 For federal projects requiring an environmental impact statement under NEPA, several recent federal streamlining provisions may apply.
-Executive Order 13807 creates a framework for "One Federal Decision" and sets an average time frame of not more than two years for an EIS process.
+Executive Order 13807 creates a framework for "One Federal Decision" and sets an average timeframe of not more than two years for an EIS process.
 DOI Secretarial Order 3355, issued in response to Executive Order 13807, sets a page limit of 150 pages (300 for complex projects) and a one-year timeline for EISs.
-Both orders are broadly applicable to “infrastructure projects”, which includes renewable energy.
+Both orders are broadly applicable to “infrastructure projects”, which include renewable energy.

 State, local and federal agency approval of generation facilities is contingent upon the terms and conditions as determined by the applicable agencies in the review process.
-As discussed previously, a company seeking a generation facility permit must undergo review by numerous authorities, which may include local, state and federal agencies/authorities.
-During such review, the applicable authorities often condition their approvals upon certain modifications or considerations intended to bring the proposed project into compliance with the relevant permitting standards, or otherwise reduce impacts that are of concern to the regulators.
+A company seeking a generation facility permit must undergo review by numerous authorities, which may include local, state and federal agencies/authorities.
+During such review, the applicable authorities often condition their approvals on certain modifications or considerations intended to make the proposed project compliant with the relevant permitting standards, or otherwise reduce impacts that are of concern to the regulators.

-A CPCN issued by a state public utility commission will often include eminent domain rights to the facility developer under terms and conditions specific to that state and its relevant laws.
-To act on their eminent domain authority, the developer must provide the landowner with just compensation based on the fair market value of the property being condemned on the date that the eminent domain is exercised.
-Typically, a court will determine the just compensation value of the condemned property.
+A CPCN issued by a state public utility commission may include eminent domain rights for the facility developer under terms and conditions specific to that state and its relevant laws.
+To act on their eminent domain authority, the developer must provide the landowner with just compensation based on the fair market value of the property being condemned, on the date that the eminent domain is exercised.

 Decommissioning is often included as part of the terms and conditions of approval for generation facilities.
 The specifics of such requirements and how they are implemented are highly dependent on the local, state or federal authorities involved, and their unique practices.
 Permitting authorities may require formal decommissioning plans and financial security.